IBNorm: Information-Bottleneck Inspired Normalization for Representation Learning: Methodology

-where $\tilde{T}^{o}_l$ is the intermediate representation at layer $l$ before normalization representation recovery $\eta$ and $C(S, f_{\text{o}})$ is a term depending on the network $f_{\text{o}}$ and the training set $S$.
-Here $f_{\text{o}}$ can be the network $f_{\text{S}}$ using standard normalization like LN and BN, or our network $f_{\text{IB}}$ with our IBNorm. \end{corollary} See Appendix~\ref{app:proof3} for the proof.
-Corollary~\ref{thm3} establishes that the overall generalization gap depends on the cumulative conditional mutual information across layers.
-This quantity,
+\begin{corollary}[Generalization Bound] With probability at least $1-\delta$ over training set $S$ of size $M<\infty$, the generalization error of a L-layer network $f_{\text{o}}$ satisfies where $T^{\text{o}}_l$ is the intermediate representation at layer $l$, and $C_{S}$ is a term depending on the cardinality of the training set $S$.
+Here $f_{\text{o}}$ can be the network $f_{\text{S}}$ using standard normalization like LN and BN, or the network $f_{\text{IB}}$ with IBNorm. \end{corollary} See Appendix~\ref{app:proof3} for the proof.
+Corollary~\ref{thm3} establishes that the overall generalization gap depends on the quantity $-\text{IB}(T_l^{\text{o}})$ which measures the amount of task-irrelevant input information preserved in the representations.